 - Snap a photo of your airplane seat/row for your stories.
 Include friends and family traveling with you.

 - Are your travel dining options awful or awesome?
-Either way – share a photo.
-Include helpful info about where to stop, shop, what to order (or what to avoid).
+Either way - share a photo.
+Include helpful info about where to stop, shop, and what to order (or what to avoid).

 - Document and show your progress via road signs or the seatback flightpath screen